ibbbe/landingPage/README.md

 # landingPage
-Creating web page from a given design.
-The point is to create project from scratch
+Creating a web page from a given design.
+The point is to create project from scratch.